 Celebrate every part of who you are—the good, the bad and the ugly.

 “Self-compassion starts with having compassion for all those unwanted parts of ourselves, all those imperfections we don’t even want to look at.” — Pema Chodron

 Most of us find it easier to be kind and empathetic towards others than to treat ourselves with love and compassion.

 What would you say to a close friend who was feeling fearful or insecure?
 Or who had made a mistake or a bad decision?

 You’d probably say something like, “Stop being so hard on yourself.
 You’re only human.
 Everyone makes mistakes.
 Nobody’s perfect”.

 You certainly would’t see them as a bad person because they’d made a bad decision.
 You wouldn’t think there’s something fundamentally wrong with them.

 How would you respond to a little kid who is screaming or having a great time throwing lego bricks around the room?
 You’d understand that he’s just being a kid— just doing what kids do.

 Understand that when your inadequacies surface—when you screw up or make a mess of something— that there’s nothing wrong with YOU.
 You’re just being human.
 Be kind to yourself.

-Your worth is not conditional on passing feelings or actions.
+Your worth is not based on temporary feelings or actions.